British weather in August

 2019 Mostly unsettled but with a hot sunny in spell in the south 21 - 27th giving a very hot late August Bank Holiday: it was 30.7C at Heathrow on Saturday 24th.
 The record late Bank Holiday temperature then occurred on Sunday 25th, with 33.3C recorded at London (Heathrow).
 It was the hottest late Bank Holiday Monday on record by some way, beating 2017, with 33.2C at London Heathrow (on the 26th).
 It was then 33.4C at Heathrow on Tuesday 27th, the highest temperature of the month - an extraordinary late spell.
 A thundery breakdown was followed by a cool end to the month.
 It was slightly warmer than average, but very wet, with 153% of average, and more than twice the average in the north and northwest.
 It was very slightly sunnier than average across the country.
 69.8 mm of rain fell in 24 hours on the 30-31st at Tyndrum (Perthshire).

 2020 After an unsettled start, it became very hot, particularly in the southeast.
 There was a notable heatwave midmonth, peaking with 36.4C recorded at Heathrow on Friday 7th, the highest August reading since 2003.
 It was 30.1C at Kew on the 6th, then 34.5C at Herstmonceux on the 8th, 34.0C there on the 9th, 35.5C at Heathrow on the 10th, 35.7 at Heathrow on the 11th, and 35.4 at Heathrow on the 12th, giving seven consecutive days above 30C, and six above 34C.
 St James Park in London recorded six consecutive days over 34C.
 The very hot spell, mostly localised to the SE, saw five "tropical nights", with minima above 20C, making six for the year, the highest being a minimum of 22.3 on the 8th at Langdon Bay (Kent).
-Before recent years these were very rare - yet beween 2008 and 2017 there were only 12 tropical nights in total.
+Before recent years these were very rare - beween 2008 and 2017 there were only 12 tropical nights in total.
 It became more unsettled midmonth, and often wet and windy.
 Overall it was mostly much warmer than average, and slightly duller, with 88% of the expected sunshine.
 It was a wet month, with 135% of average rainfall.
 103.8 mm of rain fell in the meteorological day ending on the 13th at Hollies (Staffs.), and a provisional massive 239.9 mm at East Wretham (Norfolk) on the 16th, which beat the 1924 24 hour rainfall record.
 There were two notable named storms towards the end of the month, Ellen (19th to 21st) and Francis (25th).
 Wind speeds reached 79mph at Capel Curig, Conwy during storm Ellen and 81mph at Needles Old Battery (Isle of Wight) during storm Francis.
 Storms in summer are always relatively more famaing to trees in leaf.
 Disruption was widespread.

 2021 An unsettled first half, but it was more anticyclonic from the 23rd.
 Close to the centre of the high pressure system, there was a late heatwave in Scotland: 27.2 ºC was recorded at Tyndrum in the Highlands on the 25th.
 The anticyclone was a record-breaker for August, with a new August highest pressure reading of 1038.5 mbar (more properly now, hPa) at Stornoway on the Isle of Lewis on the 31st.
 On the whole it was a month of average temperatures, although relatively cool in the southeast, slightly drier than average overall, and dull, athough there were wide geographical variations: it was wettest in the southeast, and very dull in the Midlands and parts of eastern England (the dullest on record for 60 years in parts) while sunny in western Scotland.
 Across the world: Europe recorded its hottest ever day, with 48.8 ºC at Syracuse on Sicily on Wednesday 11 August, as "Anticycone Lucifer" enabled great heat to build.

-2022 Hot at CET 18.7 C (+2.9), the warmest since 1997, and the third hottest on record (after 1995) in CET terms, and the fifth warmest in the UK (since 1884).
+2022 Hot with a CET 18.7 C (+2.9), the warmest since 1997, and the third hottest on record (after 1995) in CET terms, and the fifth warmest in the UK (since 1884).
 There was another heatwave, in the second week.
 Anticyclonic first half, unsettled third week.
-Another dry month, with 54% of average overall, with parts of England and Wales very dry, and it was also a very sunny month, with 128% of average overall, the fourth sunniest since 1919.
+Overall it was another dry month, with 54% of average rainfall overall, with parts of England and Wales very dry, and it was also a very sunny month, with 128% of average overall, the fourth sunniest since 1919.
 The highest temperature of the month was 34.9C at Charlwood (Surrey) on the 13th.
+The 28.8C at Armagh Observatory on 13 August was the highest temperature in Northern Ireland in August since 2003 and indeed the first August to exceed 26.7 C (80F). since 2003; there have though been several Junes and Julys where this happened.
 146.2 mm of rain fell in the recording fay at Holbeach (Lincs.) on the 16-17th.

 2023 The summer continued where a disappointing July left off: unsettled.
 Low pressure dominated the weather, although there was a warmer spell around the 10th.
 There were two "named" sotrms, Antoni on the 5th and Betty on the 18-19th, bringing wet and windy weather.
 The 5th was also unseasonably cold, with many areas in the east struggling to reach 15C (it was just 13.2 that day in my garden).
 Nevertheless, temperatures overall were slightly above average; rainfall was close to average (95%); but it was less sunny than average (92%), being particularly dull in Wales, SW England, and Northern Ireland.
 The highest temperature of the month was 28.4 C at Wellesbourne (Warwicks.) on the 10th, and the lowest 1.4 at Altnaharra on the 6th.